Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 ## Traits

-Organizing your test with traits makes grouping test logical in the test explore easier to find and run.
+Organizing your test with traits makes grouping test logically in the test explore easier to find and run.

 1. We do this with Traits passing in catagories by decorating our test with as demonstrated below you can do this on the test method or the classes.